-On the flip side, an increasing number of big businesses are heralding change and bringing eco-friendly products to the masses.
-Case in point: Furniture mega-brand IKEA has announced a new sustainable home décor line to help us “live a little kinder” while food services like Kore Kitchen make eating responsibly sourced food a little bit easier.
+On the flip side, an increasing number of big businesses are heralding change and bringing eco-friendly inventions to the masses.
+Case in point: Furniture mega-brand IKEA's sustainable home décor offerings help us “live a little kinder,” while food services like Kore Kitchen make eating responsibly sourced food a little bit easier.
 So, what does a greener future look like?
-We’ve found five genius inventions that could revolutionize our lives and environmental impact in the future.
-Here’s a glimpse at what’s to come…
+We’ve found six genius eco-friendly inventions that could revolutionize our lives and environmental impact in the future.
+Here’s a glimpse at what’s to come.

 Using a plastic fork every time you get takeout might seem innocent enough, but according to research, your habit has serious health consequences.
-To solve the problem, Indian scientist and founder of Bakey’s Foods, Narayana Peesapaty, created edible spoons.
+To solve the problem, Bocado Edible Spoons created cutlery you can eat with your meal.
 Let us pause here for effect while that sinks in.
-Available in sweet, savory, or unflavored varieties, the spoons are made from rice, wheat, and water, so that after you’ve used them to consumer your meal, you can finish off the cutlery as well.
+These ingenious spoons are made from wheat, water and olive oil, so after you’ve used them to consume your meal, you can finish off the cutlery as well.
 You may never have to do the dishes again.

 They have a shelf life of three years and decompose after four days if used, but not eaten.

 Precious Plastic, a series of automated machines that turn plastic into household items, could well change the way you recycle and decorate your home.
 The creator is Dutch designer Dave Hakkens, the man behind Phonebloks, which inspired Google’s modular phone.
 Aimed at making plastic recycling more accessible, the machines shred waste, then melt and mold the pieces into usable items, including geometric tumblers and nest-like pendant lights.

 Edible Water Bottles